Updated July 2013

 Phase IV or Post-Marketing studies:

 Once a drug trial has completed the first three phases of research, the company that makes the drug submits the study data to the FDA for approval.
-Because the need for treatments for HIV is so great, a drug company can apply for something called accelerated approval if its drug offers something new or fills a gap for HIV+ people.
+Because the need for treatments for HIV is so great, a drug company can apply for something called accelerated approval if its drug offers something new or meets a need for people living with HIV (HIV+).

 Accelerated approval happens faster than regular drug approval and it may put special restrictions on how the drug can be used.
 However, even if a drug gets accelerated approval, the drug company must continue doing long-term research on the drug for it to get full approval.